 The gorgeous pool is heated seasonally, and you'll have a wonderful fitness center available with cardio equipment as well as free weights.
 There is also a jogging/fitness trail, a biking trail, and miniature golf.

 Though there is not a spa on the property, the Renaissance World Golf Village is affiliated with a spa about six miles away, and the hotel does provide free transportation.
 I wish I had been able to check it out, but it's definitely on my list for next time.

 My daughter loves video games, so she spent a little time in the video arcade.
 I had forgotten how long it had been when I challenged her to a game of Ms. PacMan.
 Let's just say I didn't win, but we had a blast!

 Golf at World Golf Village

 Be sure to check out the Florida Historic Coast website for things to do in St. Augustine and the surrounding area.
-From tours on open air trolleys to self-guided exploration of the historic sites, there is just so much to do.
-With so many choices of restaurants, like the 111 year old family owned Columbia Restaurant to our favorite, Collage Restaurant, there will be something for everyone.
+From tours on open-air trolleys to self-guided exploration of the historic sites, there is just so much to do.
+With so many choices of restaurants, from the 111-year-old family-owned Columbia Restaurant to our favorite, Collage Restaurant, there will be something for everyone.